 Heartworm disease can cause a lot of harm to your dog and is potentially fatal.
 The good news, though, is that treatment of heartworm in dogs is generally both possible and likely to be successful.
-Heartworm treatment is a fairly involved and lengthy process and so it is best to give your dog a monthly preventatitve like Trifexis to avoid them getting heartworm.
+Heartworm treatment is a fairly involved and lengthy process, and so it is best to give your dog a monthly heartworm prevention medicine like Trifexis to avoid them getting heartworm.

-In most cases, heartworm is treated through a two-pronged operation: In one treatment adult heartworms are killed, and in another, the microfilaria, or baby heartworms, are killed.
-The order of these treatments varies and may be determined by the health of your dog, as well as the severity of the disease.
-Veterinarians will also prescribe medications that attack Wolbachia, which are themselves a parasite attached to heartworms.
+In most cases, heartworm is treated through a two-pronged operation: In one treatment, adult heartworms are killed, and in another, the microfilaria, or baby heartworms, are killed.
+The order of these treatments varies and may be determined by the health of your dog.
+Veterinarians will also prescribe heartworm medicine like Interceptor, which attacks Wolbachia, which is itself a parasite attached to heartworms.

 Destroy Adult Heartworms

 For the treatment, dogs are given a series of three injections of Immiticide, administered by a veterinarian.
 Following each injection, dogs need rest and recuperation.
-During the recuperation period, it is very important that dogs rest and do not exert themselves, because excercise can be fatal at this point.
-Keep your dog safe after receiving an immiticide injection by having them be leash walked for the following six months.
-Mass quantities of heartworms are killed by the adulticide treatment, and these heartworms need to be safely absorbed by the dog’s body.
-Since the adult heartworms are present in the heart, there is a danger of an embolism, or blocked artery, as the heartworms are destroyed.
+During the recuperation period, dogs must rest and not exert themselves because exercise can be fatal at this point.
+Keep your dog safe after receiving a miticide injection by having them be leash walked for the following six months.
+Mass quantities of heartworms are killed by the adulticide treatment, and these heartworms need to be safely absorbed.
+Since adult heartworms are present in the heart, there is a danger of an embolism or blocked artery as the heartworms are destroyed.
 Inactivity reduces this risk, allowing the worms to slowly be absorbed.
 The other two doses of Immiticide are also given by injection.
 Generally, doxycycline is also given along with the adulticide to eliminate the Wolbachia parasite.

-In addition to getting rid of the adult heartworms, veterinarians will also attack the microfilaria, using Ivermectin, which can also be used as a preventative treatment for heartworms.
-Generally, using preventatives when there is a known infection is unsafe, since killing many worms at once can overwhelm a dog.
-Since Ivermectin kills the microfilaria slowly, the danger is averted.
+In addition to getting rid of the adult heartworms, veterinarians will also attack the microfilaria using Ivermectin, which can also be used for heartworm prevention for dogs.
+Generally, using preventatives when there is a known infection is unsafe since killing many worms at once can overwhelm a dog.
+Since Ivermectin kills microfilaria slowly, the danger is averted.